-• This stream leads to an honours programme in Biomathematics.
+• This option of the focal area leads to an honours programme in Mathematics (focus in Biomathematics) and Applied Mathematics.

-For more information on admission to the honours programme you are considering, please consult the relevant honours programme's details in the chapter "Postgraduate Programmes" of this Calendar part.
+For more information on admission to the honours programme you are considering, please consult the relevant honours programme's details in the chapter "Postgraduate programmes" of this Calendar part.